Health Care Guide Information

 As soon as leukemia is confirmed.
 Do not get delayed in getting treatment.

-Radiation therapy: However, in some chemotherapy regimens radiation therapy is also administered for better results and remission.
+Radiation therapy: However, in some chemotherapy regimens, radiation therapy is also administered for better results and remission.

 However, Leukemia is monitored through bone marrow biopsy and complete blood count testing.